[ Printer Friendly Version ] [ Report Abuse ]

 “So which one of you is going to speak first?” she inquires plainly, nodding at both James and Gabby.
 Looking at each other uncertainly, James speaks first.

-“Well, um….what do you want to know?”
-He's both nervous and anxious.
+“Well, um…. what do you want to know?”
+He's anxious.
 I can tell by the way he is running his hands through his hair.
 It's one of his annoying habits, though girls seem to swoon over him more because of it.

 “Both parties?”
 Ronan inquires.